Advanced Yellow-billed Cuckoo Field Workshop

 • Technical Training: Participants will practice current protocol implementation, conduct habitat assessments, and perform desktop-based survey design analysis, gaining valuable understanding of the Halterman et al. (2016) standards.

-• Professional Certification: Upon completion, attendees receive a formal letter of recommendation and certificate of completion.
+• Professional Certification: Upon completion, attendees receive a formal letter of recommendation for inclusion in the recovery permit application.

 Permit & Certification Details